EloDiarua/Hello-World/README.md

 # Hello-World
 Just another Repository.
 Elo

 I am Elo.
-Currently i am into web development and video animation.
+Currently, into web development and video animation.
 Looking forward to more areas in coding